ellysh/video-game-bots/ClickerBots/protection.md

 2. Use a keyboard driver instead of WinAPI functions to simulate keyboard events.
 [InpOut32](http://www.highrez.co.uk/downloads/inpout32/) project is an example of this kind of drivers.
 3. [Emulate keyboard and mouse devices](OtherApproaches/output-device-emulation.md).

-Usage VM can help us to avoid protection system, which check the `LLKHF_INJECTED` flag.
-VM has a [**virtual device drivers **](https://en.wikipedia.org/wiki/Device_driver#Virtual_device_drivers) for simulation a hardware devices.
-Drivers of this type are launched inside the VM.
-All requests of VM to access hardware devices are routed via the virtual device drivers.
-There are two ways for the drivers to process these requests.
-The first way is to send request to the hardware device.
-The second way is to simulate behavior of the hardware device by driver itself.
-Also virtual device drivers can send simulated processor-level events like interrupts to the VM.
-The simulation of interrupts solves a task of avoiding protection systems of `KeyboardCheckProtection.au3` type.
+We can use VM to avoid protection systems, which check the `LLKHF_INJECTED` flag.
+VM has [**virtual device drivers**](https://en.wikipedia.org/wiki/Device_driver#Virtual_device_drivers).
+These drivers solve two tasks: emulate hardware devices and provide access to real hardware.
+All events from emulated or real hardware are passed via virtual device drivers.
+This means that Windows OS inside the VM cannot distinguish source of hardware events.
+If you keypress in the VM window, this action is legal in point of view OS in VM.
+If bot keypress in this window, this action is still legal in point of view OS.
+This happens because virtual device drivers process both these events in the same way.

-This is an algorithm for testing a VM trick:
+This is an algorithm of VM trick:

-1. Install one of the VM applications ([Virtual Box](https://www.virtualbox.org), [VMWare](http://www.vmware.com/products/desktop_virtualization.html) or [Windows Virtual PC](http://www.microsoft.com/windows/virtual-pc/)).
+1. Install one of VM applications ([Virtual Box](https://www.virtualbox.org), [VMWare](http://www.vmware.com/products/desktop_virtualization.html) or [Windows Virtual PC](http://www.microsoft.com/windows/virtual-pc/)).
-2. Install a Windows OS inside the VM.
+2. Install Windows OS inside the VM.
-3. Launch a Notepad application and `KeyboardCheckProtection.au3` script inside the VM.
-It is common to launch both a game application and a client-side protection system simultaneously.
+3. Launch Notepad application and the `KeyboardCheckProtection.au3` script inside the VM.
-4. Launch a `VirtualMachineBot.au3` script outside the VM i.e. on the host system.
+4. Launch the `VirtualMachineBot.au3` script outside the VM i.e. on the host system.

 This is a [`VirtualMachineBot.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/VirtualMachineBot.au3) script:
 ```AutoIt